 This year’s Festival of Books was a three-day celebration of literacy at Country School.
-For the first time, it was held in the recently renovated Schlesinger Library/Amicus Innovations Space.
-One of the Parents' Association's biggest fundraisers of the year, the Festival of Books also provided many opportunities to build community, as well as classroom libraries.
+One of the Parents' Association's biggest fundraisers of the year, the Festival of Books also provided many opportunities to build community as well as classroom libraries.
 VIEW PHOTOS.

 The purpose of the New Canaan Country School Parents’ Association (NCCS PA) is to support the school’s mission.
 The NCCS PA strives to strengthen the Country School community by promoting communication, parent education programs, community service and connections among parents, faculty and students.
 In support of these goals, the Parents’ Association seeks to raise funds for programs that benefit the school community, including the NCCS financial aid fund.